Optimal Capacity Modification for Stable Matchings with Ties: MINSUM-COST Problem

-This completes the hardness reduction, showing that the decision version of \hyperref[prob:minsumcost]{\MINSUMCOST} problem is {\sf NP}-hard for the budget $\ell =0$.
-Observe that the above reduction also shows that there cannot be any approximation algorithm for the \hyperref[prob:minsumcost]{\MINSUMCOST} problem.
-Therefore, the \hyperref[prob:minsumcost]{\MINSUMCOST} problem cannot be approximated to any multiplicative factor.
+This completes the hardness reduction, showing that the decision version of the \hyperref[prob:minsumcost]{\MINSUMCOST} problem is {\sf NP}-hard for the budget $\ell =0$.
+The above reduction also shows that no approximation algorithm exists for the \hyperref[prob:minsumcost]{\MINSUMCOST} problem; that is, it cannot be approximated within any multiplicative factor.

 Now, we show that for our reduced instance $G$, resident preferences, as well as hospital preferences, are derived from master lists.

 \begin{cl} In our reduced instance $G$, residents' preference lists are derived from a master list.
 Moreover, hospitals' preference lists are also derived from a master list. \end{cl}